|383C.01||[Repealed, 1989 c 240 s 10]|

-When practicable and with due regard to similarity of standards, rules and regulations, the commission may enter into arrangements with suitable agencies in other local, state or federal jurisdictions, or with any other local nonprofit voluntary nursing agency which has coordinated its services heretofore for any period of time with the St. Louis County Board of Health as defined in section 145A.02, subdivision 2, for the purpose of exchanging services or effecting transfers of employees or eligibles for appointment to positions under the civil defense department, local social services agency, and the board of health of St. Louis County, and any other board of said county that may be created by law.
+When practicable and with due regard to similarity of standards, rules and regulations, the commission may enter into arrangements with suitable agencies in other local, state or federal jurisdictions, or with any other local nonprofit voluntary nursing agency which has coordinated its services heretofore for any period of time with the St. Louis County Community Health Board as defined in section 145A.02, subdivision 5, for the purpose of exchanging services or effecting transfers of employees or eligibles for appointment to positions under the civil defense department, local social services agency, and the community health board of St. Louis County, and any other board of said county that may be created by law.

 Notwithstanding the provisions of any law to the contrary, in St. Louis County every lay member hereafter appointed by the county board to any board or commission heretofore or hereafter created by law, shall be appointed for a term of three years.

 In St. Louis County the Board of Adjustment created pursuant to Laws 1959, chapter 559, shall have two additional members designated as alternates, either of whom may serve in the place of any regular member who at any time may be unable to serve.
 The alternates shall be appointed by the county board for terms designated by the board.
 Alternates shall be compensated in the same amount and manner as regular members of the Board of Adjustment.